StevenMayher/431-2021/classes/class23/README.md

 ## Announcements

+1. There is a Minute Paper after Class 23, due tomorrow (Wednesday) at Noon.
+The link will be posted by class time.
+2. The Lab 7 Answer Sheet and Grading Rubric will be posted by class time.
+3. Grades and Feedback from the TAs on Lab 6 will be posted by class time.
+4. Grades on Project A are coming to you as soon as possible.
-1. Complete [instructions for Project B](https://thomaselove.github.io/431-2021-projectB/) remain available.
-I've changed nothing.
+5. Complete [instructions for Project B](https://thomaselove.github.io/431-2021-projectB/) remain available.
+I've changed nothing since our last class.
-2. Congratulations to [Jacqueline Shaia](https://www.jacquelensphd.com/) and [Alise Carlson](https://carlsoak.wixsite.com/alisecarlsonmd) on their new websites, built in response to Lab X!
+6. Congratulations to [Jacqueline Shaia](https://www.jacquelensphd.com/) and [Alise Carlson](https://carlsoak.wixsite.com/alisecarlsonmd) on their new websites, built in response to Lab X!
-3. I've updated [our Packages list](https://thomaselove.github.io/431/r_packages.html) to include the `vcd` package, which we'll use in today's session.
+7. I've updated [our Packages list](https://thomaselove.github.io/431/r_packages.html) to include the `vcd` package, which we'll use in today's session.

 ## References Associated with This Week's Material